 Wittenborg's Multicultural Staff Say Why they like Working Here and What They Miss from Back Home!

-Almost 40% of Wittenborg University’s current staff members come from outside the Netherlands – which means, it total, it has no fewer than 15 different nationalities among its academic and support staff.
+Almost 40% of WUAS’s current staff members come from outside the Netherlands – which means, it total, it has no fewer than 15 different nationalities among its academic and support staff.
 The countries they hail from are Spain, England, China, Kenya, the Netherlands, Ireland, Nepal, France, Pakistan, South Africa, Bulgaria, Albania, the US, Austria and Nigeria.

 In an interview, staff members explained why they enjoy working in an international environment and what they miss from back home!